Riemann-Hilbert problems from Donaldson-Thomas theory: The Riemann-Hilbert problem

 Let us consider a family of solutions to the Riemann-Hilbert problems associated to the BPS structures $(\Gamma,Z_p,\Omega_p)$.
 For each ray $\rr\subset \bC^*$ we assume that $\Psi_\rr(p,t)$ is a piecewise holomorphic function, with discontinuities at points $p\in M$ where the ray $\rr\subset \bC^*$ is active in the BPS structure $(\Gamma,Z_p,\Omega_p)$.
 Differentiating with respect to $t$ and translating to the identity $1\in \bT_+$ we get a map

-Composing with the inverse of the derivative of the period map, this can be viewed as a vector field $V(t)$ on $M$ depending on $t\in \bC^*$.
+Composing with the inverse of \eqref{friday}, this can be viewed as a vector field $V(t)$ on $M$ depending on $t\in \bC^*$.
 A $\tau$-function for the family of solutions $\Psi_\rr(p,t)$ is a piecewise holomorphic function such that $V(t)$ is the Hamiltonian vector field of the function $(2\pi i)\cdot \log \tau_\rr$.
+In terms of the co-ordinates $z_i=Z(\gamma_i)$ described above, the condition is that

 By the second symmetry property of Section \ref{sym} it is natural to also impose the condition that $\tau$ is invariant under simultaneous rescaling of $Z$ and $t$.
-In the case when the form $\<-,-\>$ is non-degenerate this is enough to determine the $\tau$ function uniquely up to multiplication by an element of $\bC^*$.
+In the case when the form $\<-,-\>$ is non-degenerate this is enough to determine the $\tau$-function uniquely up to multiplication by an element of $\bC^*$.